 E6 CONNECT

-E6 CONNECT probably has the most diverse feature set of any golf simulation software currently on the market.
+E6 CONNECT has one of the most diverse feature sets of any golf simulation software currently on the market.
 It also has some of the best compatibility across many different devices.

 It allows you to do pretty much anything you can think of: practice modes, full 18-hole courses, mini-games, skills challenges, online events, tournaments, and even local multiplayer.